 Federal Land Funding.
 Funding for federal lands continues to be contentious.
 Federal lands and natural resource programs must compete against other federal priorities (defense, education, etc.) as well as internally among the several land and resource management agencies.
 Some policy questions relate to setting fees (e.g., recreation and grazing fees, discussed in "Recreation" and "Rangelands" below).
 One perennial question relates to funding from the Land and Water Conservation Fund (LWCF).
-This account is credited with deposits of \$900 million annually, but the funds can only be spent when Congress enacts appropriate annually to each of the four eligible federal land management agencies, and to the state grant program; (2) which lands should be acquired; and (3) use of LWCF funds for purposes other than land acquisition.
+This account is credited with deposits of \$900 million annually, but the funds can only be spent when Congress enacts appropriations.
+Attention to this issue in the 109th Congress has centered on (1) the amount to appropriate annually to each of the four eligible federal land management agencies, and to the state grant program; (2) which lands should be acquired; and (3) use of LWCF funds for purposes other than land acquisition.
 The primary context for debating these issues has been the annual Interior appropriations legislation.

-Another contentious issue is compensating counties for the tax-exempt status of federal lands.
-Appropriations for the primary program, Payments in Lieu of Taxes (PILT), have not kept pace with the increasing authorized level.
-The 109th Congress has addressed PILT funding as part of annual Interior appropriations legislation.
-In addition, the Secure Rural Schools and Community Self-Determination Act (P.L.
-106-393) was enacted to offset FS and BLM payments that had declined due to lower timber sales.
-This act expires at the end of FY2006, and hearings have been held in the 109th Congress to consider whether to retain the law and, if so, in what form.
+Another contentious federal lands funding issue is compensating counties for the tax-exempt status of federal lands.
+Appropriations for the primary compensation program, Payments in Lieu of Taxes (PILT), have not kept pace with the increasing authorized level.
+The 109th Congress has addressed PILT funding as part of annual Interior appropriations legislation, and bills have been introduced to provide permanent appropriations for PILT.
+Another compensation program, the Secure Rural Schools and Community Self-Determination Act (P.L.
+106-393), was enacted to offset FS and BLM payments that had declined due to lower timber sales.
+This act expires at the end of FY2006; Congress is considering legislation to retain the law.

-CRS Report RL32893, Interior, Environment, and Related Agencies: Appropriations for FY2006, coordinated by Carol Hardy Vincent and Susan Boren.
+CRS Report RL33399, Interior, Environment, and Related Agencies: FY2007 Appropriations, coordinated by Carol Hardy Vincent and Susan Boren.